 But general anesthesia has a few drawbacks.
 First and foremost, it increases recovery time.
 This is primarily due to things such as nausea or other feelings of illness.
 However, when you’re put under for general anesthesia, you go into a “sleep” state which lowers your blood pressure.
 As you come out of anesthesia, your blood pressure increases, which can cause bleeding issues.
 This is avoided with the use of a local anesthesia.

 In some cases, local anesthesia will be paired with a sedative in order to keep the patient motionless—something you might consider to be quite important when the results can be delicate.
-This is true whether you’re seeing a cosmetic surgeon in Northern Virginia or someone in California.
+This is true whether you’re seeing a plastic surgeon in Orange County or someone in Virginia.

 Variables Include the Procedure in Question